 We have set several ambitious goals and we will continue to set new goals for a sustainable fashion future.

-· By 2030, H&M group aims to use 100% recycled or other sustainably sourced materials in its products.
+· By 2030, H&M group aims for 100% recycled or other sustainably sourced materials.

 · By 2040, H&M group aims to have a climate positive value chain